-&lt;sup>26 For further information, please see www.globalplannersnetwork.org
+35 For further information, please see www.globalplannersnetwork.org

 2004-2006.
-WUF II In Barcelona, WUF III in Vancouver (BC).
+WUF 2 in Barcelona, WUF 3 in Vancouver (BC).
 Launching phase of the Global Planners Network.
-Relase of the Vancouver Declaration, signed by planning organistions worldwide, and relase of the Reinventing Planning Paper
+Release of the Vancouver Declaration, signed by planning organisations worldwide, and release of the Reinventing Planning Paper